ClintH/ixfx-docs/src/pages/data/trackers.md

 <li>Related: <a href="../frequency/">FrequencyMutable</a>: tracks 'seen' values</li>
 </div>

+The ixfx suite of trackers are meant for streams of data.
+In their simplest usage, they can keep track of the range of data.
+In more advanced usage, they are helpful in comparing some start value to a current value.

 ## Numbers

-[`numberTracker`](https://clinth.github.io/ixfx/functions/Data.numberTracker.html) keeps track of the minimum, maximum and average of a stream of values, without storing them.
+[`numberTracker`](https://clinth.github.io/ixfx/functions/Data.numberTracker.html) keeps track of the minimum, maximum and average of a stream of numbers, without storing them.

 ```js
 // repl-pad